microsoft/sample-app-aoai-chatGPT/README.md

     See the [documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#example-response-2) for more information on these parameters.

 2. Start the app with `start.cmd`.
 This will build the frontend, install backend dependencies, and then start the app.
+Or, just run the backend in debug mode using the VSCode debug configuration in `.vscode/launch.json`.

-3. You can see the local running app at http://127.0.0.1:5000.
+3. You can see the local running app at http://127.0.0.1:50505.

 #### Local Setup: Chat with your data (Preview)
 [More information about Azure OpenAI on your data](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/use-your-data)